Sean McVay effect: Coaching hiring trends after McVay

+Head coaches

 Following McVay's quick turnaround of the Rams, many NFL teams sought to replicate the strategy of hiring a young head coach that specialized in offensive strategy.
 Journalist Mark Maske of The Washington Post coined the term "Sean McVay effect" in the 2018 offseason, after McVay's first year as a head coach, in reference to the fact that both Kansas City Chiefs offensive coordinator Matt Nagy (39) and Philadelphia Eagles quarterbacks coach John DeFilippo (39) were expected to receive head coaching interviews.
 Maske stated that the two would have had to wait years for such opportunities under the previous circumstances.
 Mike Sando of The Athletic cited Brad Childress as an example of this older hiring practice; Childress spent 18 seasons in the college football ranks, four years as an NFL quarterbacks coach, and then four years as an NFL offensive coordinator before getting his first NFL head coaching job at the age of 50.
-Maske cited McVay's instant success during his debut season as the reason the Nagy and DeFilippo could bypass such a waiting time and immediately receive serious head coaching considerations.
+Maske cited McVay's instant success during his debut season as the reason why Nagy and DeFilippo could bypass such a waiting time and immediately receive serious head coaching considerations.
 Nagy would soon be hired as the head coach of the Chicago Bears.

 Matt LaFleur, Zac Taylor, and Kliff Kingsbury were hired in 2019 as NFL head coaches to emulate McVay's success.
 LaFleur and Taylor had worked under McVay on the Rams.

-In the wake of the Rams' continued success and Super Bowl appearance during McVay's second year, the subsequent 2019 offseason had several more hires in the mold of McVay, with Matt LaFleur (39), Kliff Kingsbury (39), Adam Gase (40), Freddie Kitchens (44), and Zac Taylor (35) all becoming the head coaches of different teams.
+In the wake of the Rams' continued success and Super Bowl appearance during McVay's second year, the subsequent 2019 offseason had several more hires in the mold of McVay, with Matt LaFleur (39), Kliff Kingsbury (39), Adam Gase (40), Freddie Kitchens (44) and Zac Taylor (35) all becoming the head coaches of different teams.
 Many of these coaches were noted to be hired due to their connections with McVay; LaFleur had previously served as McVay's offensive coordinator, Taylor had stints as the Rams' wide receivers coach and quarterbacks coach under McVay, while Kingsbury was initially publicized as being "friends with Rams coach Sean McVay" upon the announcement of his hiring.
 A month after the 2019 season began, sportswriter Bill Barnwell quipped that "anyone who has ever worn a polo shirt around McVay is now an NFL head coach", while Taylor himself similarly mentioned years later that "I think the joke is if you ever had a cup of coffee with Sean McVay, then you're going to be a head coach in the NFL".